Mentorship Programs

 Whatever your goal is, make sure to set measurable objectives and their corresponding KPIs to help track the success and impact of your program.

-3. Choose the appropriate type of mentoring program
+3. Choose the appropriate type of employee mentorship program

 While it's common to think of mentoring in a traditional setting, there are several approaches to running a successful program.